elassadi/ruby_sms/README.md

 simple way to send sms using sms77 or any other short message api provider
 A Ruby client library for [Sms77][more to come].

+**You will need a valid account with an api key to access the api endpoints**

 ## Getting started

 To install **ruby_sms**, run the following command: